 The ability to rethink the merchandising mix, as well as remodel the spaces, has proven key to maintaining a high level of occupancy even during the consumer crisis that persisted in Italy for several years and as lifestyles change resulting in greater focus on health and wellbeing.

-At 30 June 2018 IGD’s Romanian shopping centers had 603 leases.
-In the first 6 months of 2018, 231 new leases were signed, explained for 111 by turnover and 120 by renewal, with an average upside of 1.1%.
-The concentration of retailers generating a significant portion of IGD’s rental income is limited: in Romania the ten largest tenants represent 35.0% of the total rental income generated by malls.
+At 31 December 2022 IGD’s Romanian shopping centers had 545 leases.
+In 2022 393 new leases were signed, explained for 121 by turnover and 272 by renewal.
+The concentration of retailers generating a significant portion of IGD’s rental income is limited: in Romania the ten largest tenants represent 37% of the total rental income generated by malls.

 Over the last few years Winmarkt has worked to renew the merchandise and tenant mix with a view to including international brands capable of increasing the malls’ appeal.

 A project focused on filling the higher floors of our shopping centers with offices and services is underway.
-In 2016, for example, areas of the shopping center in Ploiesti were converted and now house a section of the local courthouse and a medical clinic.
+For example, areas of the shopping center in Ploiesti were converted and now house a section of the local courthouse and a medical clinic.

-The work done over the past few years to adapt Winmarkt malls to more international standards generated good results in 2017 in terms of occupancy.
+The work done over the past few years to adapt Winmarkt malls to more international standards generated good results in terms of occupancy.